 Julie clicked an icon and FileHold was running – it looked like the listing of directories that I see in “My Computer” in Windows.
 Even better, she said that I didn’t have to learn a new password to access it.
 The directory list is called a Library Tree that shows what looks like file cabinets with different drawers for different types of files.
 For example, the cabinet labelled contracts had drawers that included pending, active and expired.
 That was easy for me to understand.

 We use Microsoft Office so I asked Julie how do I store a pending contract that I was working on.
 She said the software had a very tight integration with Office and that I could save the document directly to it.
 She showed me a screen that allowed me to select where to store and even allowed me to delete the copy on my workstation so that I always knew which copy I was working on.

 Julie then told me about something called Meta Data, another fancy term for pieces of information about the file such as name, owner, date, contract client and due date.
 Using part of this data allows me to search the entire library in case I stored the file in the wrong place.
 Using the MS-SQL database engine provides results in a matter of seconds rather than the laborious Windows search.
-Good platforms like Software Keep facilitate such software usage by larger communities.
+Good platforms facilitate such software usage by larger communities.